 What is Livingstone Island on the Victoria Falls?

 On top of the Victoria Falls, somewhere in the middle of its 1708m width, you can find an island.
 Named after the famous adventurer: Dr. Livingstone.
 It’s where he first saw the Victoria Falls, back in 1855.
 On that island, he saw the Zambezi falling down 108m down the gorge.
 He named the waterfall after Queen Victoria.
+Nice gift huh?

 So what’s the Devil’s Pool on Livingstone Island?

 Via the island, you get access to this little pool on top of the falls, named Devil’s Pool.
-No idea why it’s called that way tho.
+No idea why it’s called that way though.
 Why I recommend taking a dip in this pool?
 Well, it’s at the edge of the Victoria Falls.
-So you can literally hang over the edge see the waterfall down to the bottom.
+So you can literally hang over the edge and see the waterfall down to the bottom.

-Listen to the guide about the safety measures.
+Listen to the guide about safety measures.
 Don’t do anything silly, as it is still a fairly dangerous place.

 A visit to the place is not guaranteed.
 They are only open from mid-August to mid-January.
 It also depends on the water levels of the Zambezi river.
-Of course, this is all to be able to guarantee a more safe experience.
+Of course, this is all to be able to guarantee a safe experience.

 The trip to the Devil’s Pool on Livingstone Island step-by-step